KarlLieser/slides/2014-08-12-angularjs-kiddicare/README.md

 <h1> AngularJS Kiddicare Presentation</h1>

-Built using Google IO slides - refactored into AngularJS Intro for What the HTML?
+Built using Google IO slides - refactored into AngularJS Kiddicare for What the HTML?
 Presentation.

 Actual slides are under template.html - Code that matters is inline with the slides.